 FORF responded to the Local Plan consultation in 2020 proposing Ryebank Fields as a LGS.
-Although the process has been postponed several times, GMCA replied in summer 2024 confirming: "The material you previously sent in 2020 effectively fulfils the requirements set out in national guidance to enable its consideration within the Local Plan.
+Although the process has been postponed several times, MCC's director of Planning Strategy replied in summer 2024 confirming: "The material you previously sent in 2020 effectively fulfils the requirements set out in national guidance to enable its consideration within the Local Plan.
 This will be considered alongside the wider evidence base and any relevant national legislation/guidance."